Back

 Characteristics of a small business

-Weighing up the advantages and disadvantages
+Weighing the advantages and disadvantages

-The process: setting up and registering
+The process: Foundation and registration

 Costs and taxation of a small business